hsehestedt/WIM-Tools/README.md

 # WIM-Tools
 WIM (Windows Image Management) Tools is a set of tools to create, modify, and manage your Windows images

 NOTE: You can download everything needed for this project by simply grabbing the WIM_Tools.zip.
-Technically, you will only need the WIM Tools.exe but the .zip file will provide the source code and User Guide as well.
+Technically, you will only need the WIM Tools.exe but the .zip file will provide the source code as well.

 Version: 20.1.2.208
 Release Date: May 9, 2022